glfs-book/slfs/README.md

 # Where to read

-Go to https://glfs-book.github.io/lfs-qol/ and start going through the book!
+Go to https://glfs-book.github.io/slfs/ and start going through the book!

-The book online is rolling release but there is a stable version in the LFS QOL source via the stable branch.
+The book online is rolling release but there is a stable version in the SLFS source via the stable branch.

 You can switch to it by running the following command: